hprobotic/react-telegram-login/README.md

 Telegram Scopes List: https://core.telegram.org/widgets/login

-## onSuccess callback ( w/ offline false)
+## dataOnauth callback ( w/ offline false)

-onSuccess callback returns a TelegramUser object which provides access to all of the TelegramUser methods listed here: https://core.telegram.org/widgets/login.
+dataOnauth callback returns a TelegramUser object which provides access to all of the TelegramUser methods listed here: https://core.telegram.org/widgets/login.

 You can also access the returned values via the following properties on the returned object.